Daniel C. Tsang

 |Public Opinion subject page|

 |Immigrant Lives Exhibit|

 |Fulbright research scholar, Institute of Sociology, National Academy of Social Science, Hanoi, Vietnam, 2003-2004|

 "Taboo Sex Research: Thinking Outside the Box."
 Foreword in Censoring Sex Research: The Debate Over Male Intergenerational Relationships."
 Edited by Thomas K. Hubbard and Beert Verstraete.
 Walnut Creek, CA: Left Coast Press, 2013, vii-xv.
 Online open access version

 "Visions of Resistance and Survival from Hong Kong Detention Camps."
 In: The Chinese/Vietnamese Diaspora: Revisiting the Boatpeople in Hong Kong.
 Edited by Yuk Wah Chan.
 (Routledge, 2011), -115.
 Online version [Access licensed to UCI users]

 “Taking a Stand.”
 In: Revolting Librarians Redux: Radical Librarians Speak Out.
 Edited by Katia Roberto and Jessamyn West.
 (McFarland, 2003), 61-65.

-"Slicing Silence."
+"Slicing Silence: Asian Progressives Come Out."
 In: Steve Louie and Glenn K. Omatsu, editors, Asian Americans: The Movement and the Moment (Los Angeles: UCLA Asian American Studies Press, 2001), pp. 220-239.
+Online open access version.

 “Losing its Soul?" and "Serve the People?
 Challenges in Little Saigon.”
 In: Legacy to Liberation: Politics and Culture of Revolutionary Asian Pacific America, edited by Fred Ho.
 Brooklyn: Big Red Media; San Francisco: AK Press, 2000, 59-64, 217-226.